vpaliy/twitter-scraper/README.md

 - Executors (receive a list of actions from handlers and execute them.
 Plain and simple)

-Let's dive into configuration of those objects.
+Let's dive into the configuration of those objects.
 Here's a sample JSON file:

 ```json
 {